To prosecute, or not to prosecute – that is the question.

 Under immigration law, this means that immigration officers can decide not to file charges against the immigrant, not to take an immigrant into custody, or to dismiss charges which were already filed.

 The policy is relevant once immigration court proceedings have begun.
 Although it does not allow the detained immigrant to permanently escape removal from the United States.
 Instead, it puts the case on hold.
-This is called deferred prosecution.

 Usually, this means the judge has reviewed the immigrant’s file and discovered, if the immigrant is not deported, he or she has a good chance to win the case.
+The judge, in such instances, will issue an order of administrative closure.

 In one of the more common scenarios, a family member, like a spouse, is eligible to obtain a green card and immigrate through his or her U.S. citizen spouse, but needs time to get all the papers processed.
 The judge defers court proceedings until the green card process is completed.